joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 The benefits melt away simply by adding reality.

+### Future

-Two topics exist I would like to discuss next time.
+Two topics exist I would like to discuss in the future.
 The Authenticator app and comparing same-device auth versus multi-device auth and my observations with end-users.
-Next I might roll into expressing some design scenario's on what would be a better fit as an alternative to passwords.

 The current options seem technology-driven and we should probably take our hats off to its authors, but I want more!
 I want us to find that bliss point between technology, security and human user-friendly interaction.

 Until next time.